 ApsaraDB RDS for SQL Server supports automatic backup and manual backup.
-You can specify a backup cycle in a backup policy for the system to automatically back up your ApsaraDB RDS for SQL Server instance.
+You can specify a backup cycle in a backup policy to automatically back up your the data of your ApsaraDB RDS for SQL Server instance.
 You can also manually back up your RDS instance.
+If log backup is enabled for your RDS for SQL Server instance, you can restore the instance to any point in time within the backup retention period.

 Backup description